 Visa: I’ve worked so long before I went to Australia.
 The trip from Thailand to Australia didn’t cost that much, so I was able to afford it.
 You just need to plan when and how much.
 I like to do it when I go with friends.
 I take full responsibly for planning, calculating the costs, etc.

-Svet: So many cultures, with their different ways… I can only imagine the things you’ve learned form your encounters.
+Svet: So many cultures, with their different ways… I can only imagine the things you’ve learned from your encounters.
 Tell me, did you have any problems with your employers in Australia?

 Svet: Sounds fair enough :).
-In your past time you must have been to a lot of interesting and unique places.
-Can you name on place people definitely must visit, while in Australia.
+In your past time, you must have been to a lot of interesting and unique places.
+Can you name on the place people definitely must visit, while in Australia?